Papadzules

 Papadzules ([papaˈtsules]; Mexican Spanish, from Mayan [papatsʼuːles]) is a traditional dish from the Yucatán Peninsula resembling enchiladas.
-In its simplest form it consists of corn tortillas dipped in a sauce of pepita (pumpkin seeds) filled with hard-boiled eggs, and garnished with a cooked tomato-pepper sauce.
+In its simplest form it consists of corn tortillas dipped in a sauce of pepita (pumpkin seeds) and filled with hard-boiled eggs, and garnished with a cooked tomato-pepper sauce.

 Etymology

 Two theories exist about the origin of the name.
 Diana Kennedy says it derives from a phrase meaning "food of the lords" because this dish was reportedly fed to the Spaniards.
 Variations of this etymology appear elsewhere.
 The second theory posits that it derives from Mayan papakʼ, to anoint or smear, and sul, to soak or drench, making the meaning something along the lines of "smeared and drenched".

 History

 Papadzules are said to be a very ancient dish, the forerunner of modern enchiladas, even.
 However, it is not clear that this dish was actually made in pre-Hispanic times, at least in the way it is made today.
 First, there is a lack of comals in the archaeological record of the Yucatán, implying that the Mayans did not make the thin tortillas required for filling.
 Second, the historical record seems to indicate that the Mayans preferred making thicker tortillas cooked in ashes.
 These thicker tortillas, depending on how thick they were, would have been harder to fill.
 The modern pim (Mayan thick tortilla) can range in thickness from the height of three tortillas up to approximately half an inch.

 Regardless of whether or not the dish was constructed in the pre-Hispanic period as it is today, the ancient Mayans would have had access to all of the basic ingredients used in the modern dish.
 Corn, tomatoes, and chiles were all staples in the Mesoamerican diet.
 Pumpkin seeds, likewise, were an important part of the Mayan diet.
 Chicken eggs were unknown to pre-Hispanic Mayans, but several other fowl capable of providing eggs were known and eaten.
 Turkeys and muscovy ducks were both domesticated, and both produce edible eggs.
 In addition to that, the Mayans ate non-domesticated fowl including the curassow, crested guan, horned guan, chachalaca, and ocellated turkey, although it is unclear the extent to which edible eggs could have been obtained from these birds.
 Aside from the eggs of fowl, iguana eggs were also used in Mayan cooking and could conceivably have been used to make this dish.